cozy/cozy-stack/doc/architecture.md

 same database.
 It's easier and safer to control the access to the data by using different databases per user.

-But we think to go even farther by spliting the data of a user in several databases, one per document type.
+But we think to go even further by splitting the data of a user in several databases, one per document type.
 For example, we can have a database for the emails of a user and one for her todo list.
-This can simplify the implementation of permissions (this app has access to these document types) and can improve performances.
+This can simplify the implementation of permissions (this app has access to these document types) and can improve performance.
 CouchDB queries work with views.
 A view is defined ahead of its usage and is built by couchdb when it is requested and is stale, ie there were writes in the database since the last time it was updated.
 So, with a single database per user, it's possible to experience lag when the todolist view is requested after fetching a long list of emails.
-By spliting the databases per doctypes, we gain on two fronts:
+By splitting the databases per doctypes, we gain on two fronts:

-1. The views are updated less frequently, only when documents of the matching doctypes are writen.
+1. The views are updated less frequently, only when documents of the matching doctypes are written.
 2. Some views are no longer necessary: those to access documents of a specific doctypes.